ferdium/ferdium-app/README.md

 One of the issues being raised by the awesome users of Ferdi is that certain service-functionalities do not work.
 As good example of this is either the unread count (badge) stops working for specific services or the gmail logins don't work anymore.
 (These are just 2 of the most common problems reported).

 Since we (the contributors to Ferdi) also eat our own dog food, we use Ferdi as our day-to-day communication app - and most likely have faced the same/similar issue.
 As a first step before filing an issue, we request you to follow these simple steps to see if the issue gets fixed.
+These recipes will get automatically upgraded when you upgrade to the newer versions of Ferdi, but to get new recipes **between** Ferdi releases, this documentation is quite useful.

 - Make sure you are on the latest version of Ferdi.
 As of this writing, since the nightly CI packaging process is broken, we request you to download the latest nightly from the link in [Nightly releases](#nightly-releases) section.
 - Stop Ferdi